-A compression algorithm can be configured in order to guarantee writing of not-compressed data with a certain periodicity (8, 16, 32 BDR events) through the UNCOPT_R RATE[1:0] field in FIFO_CTRL2.
+A compression algorithm can be configured in order to guarantee writing of non-compressed data with a certain periodicity (8, 16, 32 BDR events) through the UNCOPTR\RATE\[1:0] field in FIFO\CTRL2.

-The usage of the not-compressed data rate in FIFO can be useful for data reconstruction when there is a possibility of FIFO overrun events.
+The usage of the non-compressed data rate in FIFO can be useful for data reconstruction when there is a possibility of FIFO overrun events: if an overrun occurs and the reference non-compressed data is overwritten, it is not possible to reconstruct the current data until new non-compressed data is written in FIFO.